EchoAppsTeam/js-sdk/docs/guides/how_to_develop_app/README.md

 Important note: as you can see, the templates contains the placeholders such as: "{class:container}", "{class:auth}" etc. These placeholders will be processed by the templating engine before the template is inserted into a page.
 You can find the general description of the rendering engine in the ["Terminology and dev tips" guide](#!/guide/terminology).

-If you use simple template then you can use two methods as the following example:
+If your application requires only one template, you can define it as "main" in the "templates" object as shown below:

 	@example
 	Comments.templates.main = '<div class="{class:container}"></div>';

-or

-	@example
-	Comments.methods.template = function() {
-		return '<div class="{class:container}"></div>';
-	};
+Note: the template might be also represented by the function.
+In this case the function will be called within the application context (i.e. "this" will point to the current application instance).

 ## Adding renderers

-Now we have placeholder for our Auth, Submit and Stream Controls and we need to add logic adding control to our application.
-Applicaiont manifest specifies the location for the renderers, it's the "renderers" hash, it contains the renderers for the elements added within the templates of application.
-The renderer for the application may look like:
+Now we have placeholders for our Auth, Submit and Stream controls and we need the logic to init the necessary applications in the right places and we'll employ renderers here.
+Application manifest specifies the location for the renderers, it's the "renderers" hash.
+This hash should contain the renderers for the elements added within the app templates.
+The set of renderers to initialize the controls may look like:

 	@example
 	Comments.renderers.auth = function(element) {